PlanProcCommMan/love2d-sdk/readme.md

 # Introduction

 The SwarmPlay Love2D SDK can be installed by cloning the latest version from our [GitHub](https://github.com/planetary-processing/).
-You can then import the sdk with `require(“sdk.sdk”)`.
+You can then import the sdk with `local sdk = require(“sdk.sdk”)`.

 The SDK object returned will have functions: